Lee Casperson

 Lee Wendel Casperson (born 1944) is an American physicist and engineer.

 Casperson earned his bachelor of science degree from the Massachusetts Institute of Technology in 1966.
 He then pursued a master of science and doctorate at the California Institute of Technology, graduating in 1971.
-Casperson subsequently taught at the University of Portland.
+Casperson subsequently taught at the Portland State University.
 While at Portland, he was elected a fellow of the IEEE, as well as a fellow of the American Physical Society.
 He later joined the faculty of the University of North Carolina at Charlotte.